-Being a mom is not an excuse to pass on the habit of going to gym and getting fit, and this was emphasized recently here on Geek Mamas.
-It can be empowering to have some ‘me time’ and being able to spend a few hours in a day losing some of the accumulated weight during pregnancy.
+Being a mom is not an excuse to pass on the habit of going to the gym and getting fit.
+In fact, it can be empowering to have some ‘me time’ and being able to spend a few hours in a day losing some of the accumulated weight during pregnancy.

 Of course, it doesn’t stop there, as you can do more research into how to get the best #BodyAfterBaby.
 Among the many things about fitness and health for moms, it’s important to note the role of sleep and why it should be a non-negotiable part of your fitness regimen.

 When you’re a new mom, juggling your own and your baby’s needs can be quite a challenge.
 This may take a toll on your health – especially when it’s your restorative evenings that are on the chopping block.
 It’s especially ironic considering that all moms know the importance of their child’s sleep, but don’t exactly prioritize their own.

 As it turns out, so many Americans lack sleep everyday that sleep loss is now considered a public health problem.
 Harvard Health summarizes the effects of inadequate sleep in six different areas of life: learning and memory, metabolism and weight, safety, mood, cardiovascular health, and risks of disease.
 In fact, the quality and quantity of sleep you get on the regular is so consequential so much so that Time Magazine likens it to the fountain of youth.
 For moms looking to get fit, adequate sleep helps regulate hunger and appetite hormones while also regulating the way a person’s body processes and stores carbohydrates.